idanshal/sb-todo-app-tdp/README.md

 - Review pom.xml
   - Inspect dependencies
 - Review `@SpringBootApplication`
-  - From SpringApplication.run, the application will create the application context, that contains all the required Beans.
+  - When `SpringApplication.run` is called, the application creates an application context that contains all the required Beans.
-  - In the case of using a Web starter, it will also create an instance of Tomcat web server.
+  - If a Web starter is used, it also initializes an embedded Tomcat web server instance.
 ```java
 @SpringBootApplication
 public class TodoAppApplication {